-The Help to Buy Shared Ownership was brought into place to allow homebuyers to purchase a percentage a mortgage and then pay the rest back with rent.
-The share percentage of the home that you have to buy must be between 25-75%, whatever percentage that remains on the property is owned by the housing association.
+The Help to Buy Shared Ownership was brought into place to allow homebuyers to purchase a percentage of a property and then pay the rest back with rent.
+The share percentage of the home will usually be anywhere between 25-75%, whatever percentage that remains on the property is owned by the housing association.

 This means that you share the property and you don’t own all of it.
 The percentage of the property that you own can be increased at a later date.
 As a Mortgage Broker in Manchester, we usually find that people increase their share in the home once they have settled in or when they have a little more money.

 Are you in need of Help to Buy Mortgage Advisor in Manchester?
 If so, we are here to help, we have been helping struggling customers secure Help to Buy mortgages for many years now and know exactly how to guide you through the process in a fast and friendly way.

 We are available from 8am – 10pm, 7 days a week, so don’t hesitate to get in touch with us for expert Help to Buy Mortgage Advice in Manchester.